nodejs/node/deps/npm/docs/content/commands/npm-set-script.md

 ---

 ### Synopsis
-An npm command that lets you create a task in the scripts section of the package.json.
+An npm command that lets you create a task in the `scripts` section of the `package.json`.

 ```bash
 npm set-script [<script>] [<command>]